 - JOB LOCATIONS: We do not yet know where the jobs will be located but we currently have a particular need in western Kentucky, so if you have flexibility regarding location, please select as many regions as you feel comfortable when completing this survey.
 However, if you must stay within a certain region of Kentucky, then please only select that region as a location preference.
 Post-Trial positions are always located in either Frankfort or LaGrange, Kentucky.
 Appeals, Adult Post-Conviction, Capital Post-Conviction and Juvenile Post-Disposition are all located in Frankfort.
 There is an Adult Post-Conviction Branch in LaGrange.

 HOW TO APPLY FOR A POSITION WITH THE DPA

+In the "Key Word" box, type the desired job category, such as: Staff Attorney, Law Clerk, Investigator, Alternative Sentencing Worker, Legal Secretary, Administrative Specialist.
 To be considered for an interview, you must create an account with the Personnel Cabinet, complete the online state application and apply to each posted vacancy.
 All DPA positions are filled according to the Kentucky Personnel Cabinet regulations.
 DPA encourages you to set up your Personnel Cabinet profile and also to reach out to Patti Heying so that she can inform you of any open positions that fit your interests and qualifications.